Calyaln/themovieDB/README.md

 ### `Features`

-- Browse the list of movies.
+- Browse a list of movies.
-- A search bar.
+- Search.
 - Details concerning a movie.

 ### `Technologies`